tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/User and Profile management/User-management.md

 {{% /alert %}}

 ### Add users
-You can create a user using their email address or providing a username.
+You can create a user using their e-mail address or providing a username.
 Follow the steps below to create a new user.

 1. In the _**User management**_ module, click _**Add user**_.